Cricket in Canada: National team

-While Canada is not sanctioned to play Test matches, the team does take part in One Day International matches and also in first-class games (in the ICC Intercontinental Cup) against other non-Test-playing opposition, with the rivalry against the United States cricket team being as strong in cricket as it is in other team sports.
-The match between these two nations is in fact the oldest international fixture in cricket, having first been played in 1844.
-This international fixture even predates the Olympics by over 50 years.
+While Canada is not sanctioned to play Test matches, the team does take part in One Day International matches and also in first-class games (in the ICC Intercontinental Cup) against other non-Test-playing opposition.
+Its rivalry against the United States cricket team is considered as strong in cricket as it is in other team sports.
+The match between these two nations is the oldest international fixture in cricket.
+Having first been played in 1844, it predates the modern Olympics by more than 50 years.

 Canada is one of the team's in Division 1 of Associate Members of International Cricket Council who has One Day International and T20 International status.

-Canadian cricket has tended to take a lower profile than most other sports, and the team tends to be composed of expatriates from more successful cricketing nations either trying to achieve a level of international experience or having been deemed too old for their respective national teams.
-The 2003 World Cup squad, for example, contained players born in Sri Lanka, India, Pakistan, and the West Indies.
+Canadian cricket has tended to take a lower profile than most other sports.
+The team tends to be composed of expatriates from other cricketing nations e.g. the 2003 World Cup squad for Canada contained players born in Sri Lanka, India, Pakistan, and the West Indies.